MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 ## Additional Dataverse capacity

-Dataverse environments used to store data for Sales in Microsoft 365 Copilot get additional capacity entitlements of 3 MB per license of Database capacity as well as an additional 3 MB per license of Log capacity
+Dataverse environments used to store Sales in Microsoft 365 Copilot data receive additional capacity entitlements: 3 MB of Database capacity and 3 MB of Log capacity per license.

 ## Delete the Sales app data